 Governments should consider the health and well-being of their citizens a priority and care must be free and accessible to anyone who needs it.

-It is the EQS (Equality, Quality, Social Responsibility) Model that we have proposed in the Manifesto for a Human Rights-based Medicine.
+It is the EQS (Equality, Quality, Social Responsibility) Model that we proposed in the Manifesto for a Human Rights-Based Medicine.

-To discuss this model, we met on the island of San Servolo, in the Venetian lagoon in May 2008, with the delegations of the ministries of health from 8 African Countries for the seminar “Building medicine in Africa”.
+To discuss this model, we met on the island of San Servolo, in the Venetian lagoon in May 2008, with the delegations of the ministries of health from eight African Countries for the ‘Building Medicine in Africa’ seminar.

 The conclusions of the seminar were elaborated upon in the Manifesto for a Human Rights-Based Medicine in which the signatories acknowledge the “right to be treated” as a “fundamental and inalienable right belonging to each member of the human family” and ask for healthcare based on equality, quality and social responsibility.

-After the International Workshop “Building Medicine in Africa.
-Principles and Strategies” hosted at San Servolo Island, Venice, Italy, on May 14 -15, 2008 and in accordance with the spirit and the principles of the Universal Declaration of Human Rights, stating that
+After the ‘Building Medicine in Africa.
+Principles and Strategies’ event hosted on San Servolo Island, Venice, Italy, on May 14 -15 2008 and in accordance with the spirit and the principles of the Universal Declaration of Human Rights, stating that

 “All human beings are born free and equal in dignity and rights” (art.1)